Breathe Your Way To Deep Sleep Tonight (+ A Guided Meditation)

 – Jamison Monroe, founder of the Newport Academy

-A regular breathwork practice has been proven to help with symptoms of chronic stress, anxiety, and insomnia.
+Regular breathwork (pranayama) practice has been proven to help with symptoms of chronic stress, anxiety, and insomnia.

 An insomnia-and-breathwork study out of National Yang-Ming University in Taiwan showed that just 20 minutes of slow, deep breathing (six breath cycles per minute) before bed increased sleep quality drastically.
 (15)